Deforming convex projective manifolds: Generalized Cusps

-\begin{proposition}[(9.3) of \cite{CLT1}] Suppose that $\Gamma$ is a finitely generated, discrete nilpotent subgroup of $\GL(n,{\mathbb R})$.
-Then $\Gamma$ contains a subgroup of finite index $\Gamma_0$, which has a syndetic hull $G \leq \GL(n,{\mathbb R})$ that is nilpotent, simply-connected and a subgroup of the Zariski closure of $\Gamma_0.$ \end{proposition}
+\begin{proposition}[(9.3) of \cite{CLT1}] Suppose that $\Gamma$ is a finitely-generated, discrete nilpotent subgroup of $\GL(n,{\mathbb R})$.
+Then $\Gamma$ contains a subgroup of finite index $\Gamma_0$, which has a syndetic hull $G \leq \GL(n,{\mathbb R})$ that is nilpotent, simply-connected{\edit,} and a subgroup of the Zariski closure of $\Gamma_0.$ \end{proposition}